 George scrolled through more pictures on his phone.
 Charlie’s were stunning, his advanced phone camera also showed holograms; Athens, Delphi, crumbling stones of the Acropolis, the Parthenon lit up in gold at night, endless pictures of the city’s markets, locals at different times of day and night and selfies from an Athenian restaurant that showed them before large plates of dolmades, lamb and colorful green salads sprinkled with feta.

 George responded to the group chat.
 “Hi, I’m here in Saburia.”

 Memories of the nightmare trip were not for sharing with his friends.

 He went to check on Campbell.
 “I’m still going back with you to the States, Dr. Campbell, and then back to Pandolf.”

 “That’s between you and your father.
 He’s on his way here.”

-“Horrible,” Campbell agreed, “and my story is like one of those spams that says a friend is in remote Africa with no money or papers and to wire his bank account.”
+“Horrible,” Campbell agreed, “and I’m a spam that says a friend is in remote Africa with no money or papers.
+Please wire my bank account.”

-Elise looked at him.
+She looked at him sharply.
 “Is that your concussion talking?